 3. The Glendora Management Association (GMA) includes the non-sworn mid-level managers and non-sworn confidential employees.

-4. The Glendora Municipal Employees Association (GMEA) includes all other non-sworn employees.
+4. The American Federation of State, County, and Municipal Employees Local 3915 (AFSCME) includes all other non-sworn employees.

 - Salary Schedule for all City positions